soualexandre/alexandre-orm/README.md

-# Dashboard Admin com Múltiplos Temas
+# template for panel of administrator
 ![img](./alexandre-orm.png)

 ## Requisitos